DenysMoskalenko/BoilerplateBuilder/{{ cookiecutter.project_name }}/README.md

 1. Check you name/email by `git config user.name` and `git config user.email`
 2. Change name/email by `git config user.name "Your Fullname"`/`git config user.email "YourWorkEmail"`
+3. Configure Git for commit signing `git config user.signingkey YOUR_KEY_ID` and `git config commit.gpgsign true`
+4. Force Signing: always use `git commit -S` for explicit signing or let your IDE do the job)
 {%- else %}
 # {{ cookiecutter.project_name }}